Teque5/AdventOfCode/README.md

 ## 2022

 Using this as an opportunity to learn [rust](https://www.rust-lang.org/).
+I did use python on some of the puzzles where I was racing against colleagues. :D